KlimaGi/playing-with-react-2/readme.md

-User can login with google acount.
+Users can log in with a google account.
 Users can add some notes, those will be saved in the database. https://react-course-again-expensify.herokuapp.com/